 At the end of the Meir, you’ll find the Groenplaats, marked by a statue of Rubens.
 Behind it stands Onze-Lieve-Vrouwekathedraal,the tallest church in the Lowlands.
 It has a chequered past: the second tower was never completed, while the interior has been thrashed by iconoclasts and French revolutionaries.

 Some treasures remain, though, like the Trompe-l’oeil dome by Cornelius Schut.
 It features the Blessed Virgin Mary, whom the cathedral is dedicated to, ascending into heaven.

 The cathedral also houses three of Rubens’ altarpieces.
 This one, The Descent from the Cross, is popular with readers of the children’s novel A Dog of Flanders.
 Without giving away too much of the story, this is one of the paintings that the protagonist desires to see, but he is too poor to do so.

 Antwerp’s main square and city hall are right next to the Cathedral.
+No tour of Antwerp in one day is complete without this landmark.
 Along with the usual mix of bars and restaurants, there are also sculptures and fountains, such as that of Brabo and the Giant’s hand.

 On the bank of the River Scheldt stands Het Steen (The Stone), a replica of part of the city’s old fortress.